mathiasertl/django-ca/README.md

 3. Only send out one notification if multiple certificates expire for a user.
 4. Add a 'renew' button in the admin interface.
 5. Publish good documentation on RTD.
+6. Fix format for serials from certificates (with ":").

 ## Test CRL and OCSP